European emigration: South America

 Uruguay and Argentina are the South American countries with the highest proportion of European ancestry, both estimated to exceed 85%.
 The most significant immigrant groups came from Italy and Spain, followed by France, Germany and Switzerland.
 These European immigrants played a fundamental role in shaping the cultural fabric and societal development of both nations.

 In Brazil, according to the 2022 census, 88.8% (180 million) of Brazilians are of full or partial European descent with 43.46% or 88 million self-identifying as White of European descent.

 45.34% (92 million) are descendants of Europeans mixed with Africans or indigenous people and declare themselves as Pardo.

+In Venezuela, according to the 2011 National Population and Housing Census, 43.6% of the population identified themselves as white people.
+After 1935, the country underwent a period of economic and social advancement with the discovery of oil, positioning itself as an attractive destination for immigrants.
+From 1940 to 1961, an estimated 900,000 European immigrants arrived in Venezuela, following the Second World War, the Francoist dictatorship and the policies of the governments of the Warsaw Pact.

 The Falkland Islanders are mainly of European descent, especially British, and can trace their heritage back 9 generations or 200 years.
 In 2016, the census showed that 42.9 percent were native born and 27.4 percent were born in the U.K. (the second largest birthplace) for a total of more than 70 percent.
 The Falkland Islands were entirely unoccupied and were first claimed by Britain in 1765.
 Settlers largely from the United Kingdom, especially Scotland and Wales arrived after the 1830s.
 The total population of then islands grew from a 287 estimate in 1851 to 3,200 in the most recent 2016 census.

-The Origins of Falkland Islanders historically had a Gaucho presence.
+The Falkland Islanders historically had a Gaucho presence.

-In Peru the official 2017 census, 5.9% or (1.3 mil) 1,336,931 people 12 years of age and above self-identified their ancestors as White or of European descent.
-This was the first time a question on race or ancestors had been asked since the 1940 census.
-There were 619,402 (5.5%) males and 747,528 (6.3%) females.
-The region with the highest proportion of Peruvians with self-identified European or white origins was in the La Libertad Region (10.5%), Tumbes Region and Lambayeque Region (9.0%).
-Most are descendants of early Spanish settlers with substantial numbers of Italians and Germans.